jdan/thatjdanisso.cool/articles/2013-08-05-seriously-the-reflog-isnt-that-scary.md

      Hello, world
     +Goodnight, moon

 Awesome.
-Now our staged changes consist of just the second addition we made on the master branch.
+Now our staged changes consist of just the second addition we made on the main branch.
 Let's verify that our first change is still in tact.

     $ git show HEAD
     commit 9056e55e384cbae33a0aaf9b2a861cb20c20ace0